European towns that feel better than Paris, Venice and the Amalfi Coast

 For travelers who want that classic Mediterranean beauty but with more breathing room, Puglia is a revelation.
 It offers the coastal views, the history, and the flavors - but in a way that feels natural, authentic, and restorative.
 Amalfi may win on name recognition, but Puglia wins on experience.

-Instead of Iceland, Go to the Faroe Islands
+Instead of Iceland, Try the Faroe Islands – Quieter, Wilder and Easier to Take In

 Iceland